Importing, exporting, and modifying routes

 4print("coordinates:", gpx.waypoints.map { ($0.latitude, $0.longitude) })

-Then create a route, either by reconstructing it using the track points in the imported geometry as supporting points, or by planning a new one that passes through the imported waypoints.
+Next, you can create a route by either reconstructing it, utilizing the imported waypoints and track points in the imported geometry as supporting points, or by planning a new one that passes through the imported waypoints.

 Exporting a route into a GPX file

-To export a route from the SDK, extract its legs as track segments as follows:
+To export a route from the SDK, extract its waypoints and legs as track segments as follows:

 1private func locationsToGpx(locations: [CLLocationCoordinate2D], waypoints: [RouteStop]) -> String {